 For some minutes the king and his courtiers only looked at each other in astonishment.
 "What kind of animal is that which can work magic of this sort?" asked he.
 And the young man told him that it was called a cat, and that he had bought it for six shillings.

-And the king answered: "Because of the luck you have brought me, in freeing my castle from the plague which has tormented me for many years, I will give you the choice of two things.
+And the king answered: "Because your cat has freed my castle from the plague which has tormented me for many years, I will give you the choice of two things.
 Either you shall be my Prime Minister, or else you shall marry my daughter and reign after me.
-Say, which shall it be?"
+What will you choose?"

 "The princess and the kingdom," said the young man.